-Isn't good to know that we when we are afraid or in the middle of circumstance we don't understand, that we can trust the ways of our wise and wonderful God!
+Isn't good to know that when we are afraid or in the middle of circumstances we don't understand, that we can trust the ways of our wise and wonderful God!

-Intersecting Faith & Life: Commit scriptures to memory that remind you of God's character and share the confidence you have in Him.
+Intersecting Faith & Life: Commit scriptures to memory that reminds you of God's character and share the confidence you have in Him.

 Use Means But Don't Trust in Means, Trust in God, by John Piper